Chromarama: a textile collection designed for colorblind people

 DESIGN

-Color perception may seem obvious to us, but 1 in 12 men and 1 in 200 women suffer from some form of color blindness - that's around 300 million people worldwide.
-Yet altered color vision is never taken into account when colors are used for aesthetic purposes.
-This is why Kukkaa Dutch design studio dedicated to textiles, has chosen to design an entire collection of patterns from the point of view of color-blind people.
-Called "Chromarama", it is the result of several interviews with color-blind people, and aims to avoid the loss of visual information as much as possible.
-Chromarama is made up of five tapestries, each designed with a specific visual defect in mind: deficiency in red, green or blue.
-While in some compositions the colors may be perceived slightly differently by a color-blind person, in each, the design remains unchanged.
+While color perception seems obvious to us, 1 in 12 men and 1 in 200 women have some form of color blindness, representing roughly 300 million people worldwide.
+However, this impaired color vision is never taken into account when colors are used for aesthetic purposes.
+That's why Flower, a Dutch design studio dedicated to textile, has chosen to design an entire collection of patterns from the perspective of colorblind people.
+Named "Chromarama," it is the result of several interviews with colorblind individuals and aims to minimize the loss of visual information.
+Chromarama comprises five tapestries, each designed to address a specific colorblind deficiency: red and green, or blue.
+While in some compositions the colors may be perceived slightly differently by a colorblind person, the design remains unchanged in each.